supersjellie/openhab-itho-fan/README.md

 	* Reset of manual input to default day/night speed

 ## Versions/releases
-0.1 : Initial version
+* 0.1 - Initial version
-1.0 : first release of complete set with thing, widget and rules
+* 1.0 - First release of complete set with thing, widget and rules

 It new at the moment, so work in progress.
 Expect changes.
-	* done in 1.0 ~~Next addition will be a rule to automaticly control fan when showering or at day/night.~~
+	* done in 1.0 - Next addition will be a rule to automaticly control fan when showering or at day/night.
-	* done in 1.0 ~~A popup graph with 24 hours humidity and/or speed~~
+	* done in 1.0 - A popup graph with 24 hours humidity and/or speed.
-	* done in 1.0 ~~The current setup uses the web api with a refresh of 30 seconds.
-Command is sent immediatelly but the widget is delayed on updating.~~
+	* done in 1.0 - The current setup uses the web api with a refresh of 30 seconds.
+Command is sent immediatelly but the widget is delayed on updating.
 	* Showing timer countdown (maybe in circle around 'fan' axis?
 	* Press day/night icon to restore normal day/night settings?
 	* split day in morning/afternoon/evening?